xrmx/hubot-giffetteria/README.md

 # hubot-giffetteria

-A hubot script to query giffeteria.it
+A hubot script to query giffetteria.it

 See [`src/giffetteria.coffee`](src/giffetteria.coffee) for full documentation.